nog3/Policy/Procedure/Causes.md

    is greater.
 2. The cause leader has a discretionary amount as determined by the Treasurer.
    (Currently $100/m but can not exceed cause budget)
+3. Causes may (at the discretion of the Treasurer) be donated directly to by Members, Non-members and Corporate entities.

 Otherwise, a cause operates as does the larger group, to highlight a few key
 points: